itsosmx/osmx-blog-v2/README.md

 - Create a `.env` file in the root directory
 - Add `API_ENDPOINT` you can get the endpoint from Hygraph [auth.hygraph.com](https://hygraph.com/)
 - And `NEXT_PUBLIC_BASE_URL` change to your domain url
-- Should be link this
+- Should be like this:-

 ```bash
 API_ENDPOINT=...
 NEXT_PUBLIC_BASE_URL=...